dragonish/obsidian-heading-decorator/README.md

 #### Note name regex blocklist

 Disables the heading decorator in notes whose note name matches the specified regular expression.
+The format uses [JavaScript regular expression](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Regular_expressions), for example: `/^daily.*/i`.
 For notes that are on the blacklist, you can still use [Enabled status of notes](#enabled-status-of-notes).

 ## Enabled status of notes